TomBagiau/TodoListVuejs/README.md

 # TodoListVuejs

+To Do List / Tasks List with VueJS

+# Set-up

+npm i
-npm start to run the project
+npm start